 However, in higher ed and the enterprise, WordPress can actually be preferable for less-complex needs.
-WordPress may suffer from a "perception problem" in some of these industries, because it can work for relatively simple needs such as The White House (whitehouse.gov), which has been greatly simplified since the last administration and now serves as more of a (fake) news and propaganda site than a repository of complex content.
-There are a few examples of other countries and municipalities using WordPress for the more story-, informational-, and news- based content types that it excels at.
+WordPress may suffer from a "perception problem" in some of these industries, because it can work quite well for bigger sites with less-complex needs such as The White House (whitehouse.gov), which has been greatly simplified since the last administration and now serves as more of a “news” and propaganda site than a repository of complex content.
+There are a few examples of other countries and municipalities using WordPress for the more story-based, information-based, and news-based content types that it excels at.
 In higher ed, we have seen a university use Drupal for its main web presence, but WordPress for student orgs and other smaller initiatives, due to its ease of use, simplicity, and possibly less time to train.
 We've also seen community colleges and smaller institutions use WordPress entirely, often in combination with other systems.

 When WordPress Makes Sense: Everything Else